Presidents' Day Duel: Martin Van Buren vs. Franklin Delano Roosevelt

-February 21 is Presidents Day.
-And while it’s not exactly a birthday bash, the annual holiday is a time to recognize the lives and achievements of our country’s 44 presidents.
+Let's be honest: Presidents' Day is not exactly a birthday bash.
+Nevertheless, the annual holiday is a time to recognize the lives and achievements of our country’s presidents.
 Two of the Hudson Valley’s most famous native sons — Martin Van Buren (born in Kinderhook, Columbia County) and Franklin D. Roosevelt (of Hyde Park in Dutchess County) — both achieved this nation’s highest office.
 Although their presidential terms were almost exactly 100 years apart, there are some notable similarities — as well as major differences — between MVB and FDR.
 Check out our presidential tale of the tape.

 Most ready for prime time: MVB